Running multiple versions of the .NET framework in IIS

 When you install a new .NET framework in your IIS server some applications can stop working showing you the following error:

 Server Application Unavailable

 In the event viewer you will find this:

-It is not possible to run two different versions of ASP.NET in the same IIS process.
+the same IIS process.
 Please use the IIS Administration Tool to reconfigure your server to run the application in a separate process.

 This happens because different .NET frameworks can run in the same server, but cannot share the same application pool, so, to solve this: